WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

     - WIRES_SUM_OUT (float): sum of wire out-transfer LTM
     - WIRES_CNT_OUT (int): count of wire out-transfer LTM
 - Hypothesis with Money Laundering [indicators involving transactions](<https://fintrac-canafe.canada.ca/guidance-directives/transaction-operation/indicators-indicateurs/fin_mltf-eng>)
-  - Client frequents multiple locations utilizing cash, prepaid credit cards or money orders/cheques/drafts to send wire transfers overseas.
+  - Client frequently or at multiple locations utilizes cash, prepaid credit cards or money orders/cheques/drafts to send wire transfers overseas.
     - High count of transactions
   - Funds are deposited or received into several accounts and then consolidated into one before transferring the funds outside the country.
     - Multiple inflows with a single outflow